Have you ever made or heard a fellow real estate agent make any of the following statements?

 Stop!
 Do not take the deduction.
 A loss might bring the IRS knocking.

 How can deducting expenses be dangerous?
 After all, you have to pay the bills to keep your real estate license!
-According to the IRS, when a taxpayer’s primary motive for incurring expenses is anything other than earning a profit, they’re not in business – they’re dabbling and own a real hobby, not a business.
-The danger lies in the fact that losses generated by a hobby are NOT deductible on your tax return.
+According to the IRS, when a taxpayer’s primary motive for incurring expenses is anything other than earning a profit, they’re not in business – they’re dabbling.
+They own a hobby, not a business.

 A Hobby, What?
 The IRS definition of a hobby is simple: A hobby is an activity that generates revenue but lacks a genuine profit motive.
 Businesses exist for one reason – to earn more money than it spends, to make a profit!
 Hobbies exist for a multitude of other reasons, including those expressed in the statements above.
 If your real estate agent activity lacks a demonstrable profit motive, the activity is a hobby, not a business.
 Making matters worse, if the IRS decides your motivation is less than business-like, it’s your responsibility to prove them wrong.